 While she acknowledged the controversial nature of her proposal, she noted that this technology is already used in everyday applications — such as unlocking phones — as well as police departments from San Diego to New Delhi.

-“Using artifical intelligence facial recognition technology to help rescue victims from sex trafficking is the next step in the continuum,” said Gilchrist.
+“Using artificial intelligence facial recognition technology to help rescue victims from sex trafficking is the next step in the continuum,” said Gilchrist.

 Katina Michael, a professor in the School for the Future of Innovation in Society and School of Computing, Informatics, and Decision Systems Engineering, explored the possibility of widespread brain implants and the dangers inherent in such a technology.